Bangkok Airways A319 Blue Ribbon Club (Business Class) Review BKK to Samui

 This is sort of an update of a Review I did a few years ago of Bangkok Airway's A319 Economy Class https://www.patstravelreviews.com/post/bangkok-airways-atr-72-a319-review-from-phuket-samui-bangkok.
 I reviewed it as the pandemic was coming to an end and PG (Bangkok Air) was only flying aircraft with an all-Economy layout.
 Now that the pandemic is history, Bangkok Airways is back to flying both versions of their A319's.
 The Economy Class version that I reviewed and the two-class configuration with both Economy & Business.
 My wife and I were lucky enough to be back in Thailand flying to Samui and I decided to try their Business Class out.

 Bangkok Airways promotes themselves as Asia's Boutique Airlines.
 They are a full-service airline and have a fleet of 22 aircraft.
 Their ATR72's & A320 are only fitted with Economy Class and about half of their A319's are also one-class aircraft.
-So that only leaves 4 or 5 planes that have Blue Ribbon Club seats.
-Therefore, it appears they only use these planes on a few of their international routes (MLE, SIN & HKG) and between Samui & BKK
+So that only leaves a handful of planes that have the Blue Ribbon Club seats.
+Therefore, it appears they only use these planes on a few of their international routes like to the Maldives, Singapore, Hong Kong plus the Samui - BKK route.

 I have actually flown Bangkok Airways Blue Ribbon Business Class in the past, but that was several years ago (within Thailand and to Cambodia).
 I remember being very impressed with their service then and had recently heard (or read) they are still serving a hot meal in Business on the 55 minute flight between BKK & USM.
 That along with the minimal fare difference and my curiosity motivated me to buy a Business Class ticket over Economy.
 I was also curious if the Lounge experience was different flying Business compared to Economy as Bangkok Airways provides Lounge access to all passengers at BKK (and Chang Mai & Phuket).
 Business Class passengers (and those that pay) can access their Blue Ribbon Club Lounge.
 It is located in Concourse A near their all-access Boutique Lounge at BKK in the Domestic departure area (PG also have Lounges in the International departure area, Concourse D).
 The Blue Ribbon Club Lounge is a bit more private, has more food options, and has a couple Massage Chairs.
 It’s definitely nicer than the Boutique Lounge, though not dramatically so… which honestly says more about how good the regular Boutique Lounge already is.